 Different types of field density test are being practiced in different parts of the world for evaluation of in-situ soil compaction and knowing the relative degree of compaction.

-The FDT is carried out by Laboratory persons of Contractor under the supervision of QC team from the Consultant after completion of the required number of passes by compactor / roller determined in test fills at site.
+It is carried out by Laboratory persons of Contractor under the supervision of QC team from the Consultant after completion of the required number of passes by compactor / roller determined in test fills at site.

 Compaction of the soil means pressing the soil particles close to each other by mechanical methods.
 Air present in the void spaces are expelled from the soil mass as a result of compaction and therefore the density is increased.

 The compaction and its testing by field density test are very important and repetitive steps during earthwork phases of construction in a project.
 In case of flexible pavement, improper compaction of subgrade can cause pavement failures like rutting, potholes, or settlement cracks.

 The compaction of the soil generally increases the shear strength of the soil, and hence the stability and bearing capacity.
 It is also useful in reducing the compressibility and permeability of the soil mass.